 Stockholm is a shopper’s paradise.
 From big names like H&M and Åhlens to the special little fashion boutiques that offer one-of-a-kind finds this is a stylish and trendy city that embraces its clean Scandinavian aesthetic but isn’t afraid to try something new.

-If you’re visiting Stockholm and want to go beyond the big brands here are our favourite little fashion shops where you kind find that special item to add to your wardrobe.
+If you’re visiting Stockholm and want to go beyond the big brands here are our favorite little fashion shops where you kind find that special item to add to your wardrobe.

 Their motto is ‘art, music, tailoring’ which tells you something about just how forward this shop (and brand) is.
 For 16 years Whyred has been helping Swedes add some zing to their wardrobes by staying true to their Scandinavian roots while adding a big of quirky flair that feels almost British.